What is OKR?

 Objectives and key results, also called OKRs, are a way of setting goals for an organization or a team.
 In other words, it is executing a strategy in order to achieve the task in a planned, limited time.
-With its features, OKR increases the motivation of employees and enables them to focus.
+With its features OKR increases the motivation of employees and enables them to focus.
 It provides control and helps to complete the work on time.
-Shortly, it regulates the work.
-In the following sections, there are some OKR examples for different departments.
+Shortly, it helps to direct and manage the resources in the most efficient way.
+In the following sections we will take a look at the most relevant OKR examples for different departments.

 How can you determine objectives and key results?